About Rudby Parish Council

 Members of the public are welcome to attend Parish Council meetings and can raise issues with the Parish Council under the 'meeting open to the public' agenda item.

-The Parish Council meets at 7:15pm on the second Monday of the month in the Chapel Schoolroom.
+The Parish Council normally meets at 7:15pm on the second Monday of the month in The Hub.

 This must be held during the month of May.
 It is the meeting where the Chairman for the next year is elected and any other appointments are made.
 Once this has been done the meeting continues like any other Parish Council meeting.